Casual Gamers

 One place for all free-to-enter tournaments with live score updates (no manual input needed).

-Weekly and monthly tasks and achievements to help build skill and keep users engaged.
+Weekly and monthly tasks that build skill and bring users back.

 A feature for pro-teams to see top players and send recruitment messages.